smashweaver/go-linux/README.md

 ### Features

-- Downloads the latest stable Go version by default (configurable).
+- Downloads the latest stable Go version by default (configurable)
-- Allows overriding the default version with a command-line argument.
+- Allows overriding the default version with a command-line argument
-- Provides informative messages during the installation process.
+- Provides informative messages during the installation process
-- Sets up environment variables to enable Go usage from your terminal.
+- Sets up environment variables in .profile and creates Go workspace
-- Verifies the successful installation.
+- Verifies the successful installation

 ### Usage